 Unfortunately, it doesn’t work on all versions of DOOM, just the original DOS DOOM II.
 Why?
 There are other code execution exploits that people may take advantage of if it worked on every version, including GZDoom.
 Released in 1994, DOOM II boasts larger levels, never before seen enemies, a new “super shotgun” weapon, and power-up not found in its predecessor.
 More information here.

-- 【STORAGE EXPANSION OPTION】This mini PC is equipped with 16GB DDR4 RAM and a 256GB M.2 SSD, enabling ultra-fast boot-up and rapid application...
+- 【STORAGE EXPANSION, UP TO 2TB 】This mini PC is equipped with 16GB DDR RAM and 512GB M.2 SSD, enabling ultra-fast boot-up and rapid application...

 - 【UHD Graphics & 4K Dual Screen Display 】KAMRUI E1 mini computers built-in UHD Graphics ensures faster image processing and mini pc supports 4K UDH...